leonzalion/blog/packages/daily-timeblocks/2022-05-12/daily-plans.md

 - [ ] Create `markdown-it` playground
 - [ ] Finish setting up Docker containers for Precommit

+## Daily Plans (v2)

+### Target

+- [x] Update Cold Turkey email times on MacBook based on new Evening Routine
+- [x] Update Cold Turkey email times on Desktop based on new Evening Routine
+- [ ] Move voice memos onto backlog
+- [ ] Flush out/experiment with my portable backpack-desk idea (since I got access to cardboard!), a fun project I have in mind for learning mechanical/computer engineering while still being pretty useful for me

 ### Backlog

 #### Prioritized

+- [ ] Create a generic `run-bin` script for `@leonzalion/configs` that follows the `./src/bin/x.ts` convention
+- [x] Create a generic command that encompasses `lint`, `prettier`, and `typecheck` so I don't need to repeatedly specify it in the scripts of every package.json
+- [x] Fix discord-email-tunnel double-send bug
+- [ ] Diff functionality in Daily Timeblock (will likely depend on `markdown-it` playground)
+- [ ] Rename `@leonzalion/configs` and add documentation on how to use it
+- [ ] Create `markdown-it` playground
 - [ ] Consider setting a deadline for all my small, side-projects (Precommit will be my main project once exams are over).
 Make sure I don't get sucked into the trap of working on a billion small projects instead of one big project and taking the big project as far as possible (set a minimum limit to how much I must work on the big project every day).
 But, I do want to finish all my productivity utilities for my productivity workflow that will support me throughout the gap year (AdminControl, ProjectPure, etc.)
-- [ ] Flush out my portable backpack-desk idea (a fun project I have in mind for learning mechanical/computer engineering while still being pretty useful for me)
 - [ ] Toggl integration in Daily Timeblock
   - [ ] Make backlog hidden on blog by default (or better, make all headers toggleable)
 - [ ] Polish up reactive emails to the point where I can challenge myself to try and set up a meeting with Google asking whether it's possible to get better API support for dynamically changing emails instead of having to resort to browser automation

 #### Backburner

-- [ ] Diff functionality in Daily Timeblock (will likely depend on `markdown-it` playground)
 - [ ] Write article about thoughts on the worrying business model which is dependent on time spent on the service rather than value gained from the service
 - [ ] Digital Minimalism talks about social media presenting a falsely overpositive portrayal of people's lives which is discouraging towards others; think about how I can try and avoid that aspect with my projects
 - [ ] Digital minimalism mentions "philosophy of technology use"; think about what my philosophy of technology use is